vzeizer/MentalHealth_Analysis/README.md

 ### Total number of sentences by status

-Here, the number of sentences is studied by mental health conditions and the suicidal status seems to have the most weird behavior by having an outlier with more than 1200 sentences.
+Here, the number of sentences is studied by mental health conditions, and the suicidal status seems to have the most weird behavior by having an outlier with more than 1200 sentences. **maybe, the high volume of sentences/phrases/unique words in these ilnesses are related to a more desperate mental condition, which could likely result in higher rates of hospitalization or suicidal attempts**.

 ![logo](images/4_number_sentences_status.png)